-A sacrament is a Christian rite that is the outward and visible sign of God’s grace; that is, God’s love for all people and all creation.
+A sacrament is a Christian rite that is the outward and visible sign of God’s inward and spiritual grace; that is, God’s love for all people and all creation.
 We do not earn God’s grace; it is given freely because God loves us.
 We believe that sacraments are a way God communicates grace and life to the world.

 Baptism is the sacrament by which we as children of God become members of Christ’s body, the Church.
 The Episcopal understanding is that baptism is not a promise of individual salvation but an incorporation into the community of the Church, which is the community that bears witness that God has saved the world.
 Baptism is the one sacrament that is mutually recognized among all Trinitarian Christian traditions.
 The Episcopal Church recognizes baptism in all other Trinitarian Christian traditions.

 Eucharist, or Holy Communion, is the sacrament commanded by Jesus for the continual remembrance of his life, death and resurrection.
 In the Eucharist, the ordinary elements of bread and wine are taken, blessed, broken and shared.
 Through the imagery of a shared meal, the Holy Spirit consecrates these ordinary gifts to become the body and blood of Christ in order to nourish us for our spiritual journey through this life.
 So empowered, we are invited to serve the world in sacrificial love.
 Eucharist comes from the Greek word, “eucharisteo” which means “To give thanks.”